jemodev/Clean-Architecture-Notes/README.md

 # Clean Architecture
-My personal notes on the book Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert C. Martin
+Notes on the book Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert C. Martin

 # Index